by Nortal HQ, November 9, 2016

-Following the successful launch and implementation of the Invest Easy portal developed by multinational full-service strategic change and technology company Nortal, Oman made an unprecedented leap in the Ease of Doing Business Ranking of the World Bank’s annual Doing Business 2017 report, jumping 127 places up in the category ’Starting a Business’ compared to the previous year.
+Following the successful launch and implementation of the Invest Easy portal developed by multinational full-service strategic change and technology company Nortal, Oman made an unprecedented leap in the Ease of Doing Business Ranking of the World Bank’s annual Doing Business 2017 report, jumping 127 places up in the category ’Starting a Business’ compared to previous year.

 According to Peeter Smitt, the Middle East region Managing Director at Nortal, the record climb is a direct result of optimized business registry processes and various supporting online services made possible by the Invest Easy portal, a single point of access to all government e-services for entrepreneurs, which has had a substantial impact on local business environment and climate in Oman.